 - holding a radio certificate (for deck certificates other than Coxswain grade 2)

-The registered training organisation must sight the completed certificate of competency application and the required attachments.
-All questions and statements on the form must have a response and all boxes must have been completed.
+The registered training organisation (RTO) must sight the completed certificate of competency application and the required attachments.
+All sections of the form must be completed.
 Attachments may include the following: